 Leaf blowers help you keep debris out of your yard in a fraction of the time it takes to rake.
 Corded handheld blowers are the cheapest but only work within 100 feet of an electric outlet.
 Gas-powered backpack and walk-behind blowers are the most powerful but also the loudest and most expensive.

-There are advantages and disadvantages to every type of leaf blower, and, in the end, sometimes it is best to hire a professional.
+There are advantages and disadvantages to every type of leaf blower, and, in the end, sometimes it is best to hire a leaf removal professional who will get the job done.

 Note: Lawn Love may get a referral fee for matching you with contractors in your area.